yoshigake/two-line-cross-point/README.md

 ## so there isn't a function to do it
 ## MY_Hough function's return values are different from the
 ## hough functions in Matlab
-## MY_Edge function is wroten by myself, taking the canny function
+## MY_Edge function is written by myself, taking the canny function
 ## in Matlab as reference
 ## MY_Gaussian function is just a 3x3 gaussian core, according to
 ## the sapce distance to distribute the coefficient

-#  2023/10/26/12:08
+#  2023/10/26/18:01